I. Reliability Fundamentals (29 questions)

 5. Human factors

-- Describe the relationship between human factors and reliability engi-neering, including user safety, user and usage profiles, failure modes, and mechanisms.
+- Describe the relationship between human factors and reliability engineering, considering user safety, understanding user and usage profiles, and analyzing associated failure modes and mechanisms.
 (Understand)

 6. Design for X (DFX)